 With 15+ years of pergola installation experience across Miami-Dade, Broward, and Palm Beach, our team has built everything from intimate attached pergolas in Coral Gables to large-scale louvered roof systems in Weston and Fort Lauderdale.
 Every project we deliver includes:

 A quality aluminum pergola installed in South Florida can last 20-30+ years with virtually no maintenance required.
 Aluminum doesn't rust, rot, or warp — making it the ideal long-term material for our tropical climate.
+Powder-coated finishes also hold their color through years of direct Florida sun, even in coastal neighborhoods.

 Yes.
 Miami-Dade County requires a building permit for any permanent pergola or patio structure.
 AB Aluminum & Screens manages the entire permitting process on your behalf, including drawings, submissions, and inspections.
+Skipping the permit can trigger fines, forced removal, and problems at resale, so it is never worth the shortcut.

 Most pergola projects are completed within 2 to 4 weeks from the start of installation, depending on project size and permit approval timelines.
 Our team provides a clear project timeline at the start of every job.
+Weather, county workload, and design changes can shift dates slightly, and we flag any changes to you early.

 📞 Call us in English: (786) 383-6066